scrapy/scrapy/docs/topics/settings.rst

 Scope: ``scrapy.extensions.memusage``

-The frequence which the current memory usage will be checked against the limits set by :setting:`MEMUSAGE_LIMIT_MB` and :setting:`MEMUSAGE_WARNING_MB`.
+The :ref:`Memory usage extension <topics-extensions-ref-memusage>` checks the current memory usage, versus the limits set by :setting:`MEMUSAGE_LIMIT_MB` and :setting:`MEMUSAGE_WARNING_MB`, at fixed time intervals.

+This sets the length of these intervals, in seconds.

 See :ref:`topics-extensions-ref-memusage`.